mattcanty/piss-poor/TalkTalkLoadingPage/README.md

 Oh look at that!
 It's just a bunch of bleedin' nested calls to `window.setInterval()`.

 ## Why This Is A Problem
-I'm sure there are differing opinions on this but I find it very irritating to be forced to sit through adverts whilst I wait for nothing to happen - I mean nothing in the sense that nothing logical is happening.
-The user is lied to and I'm sure in many cases wholly unaware that it should be instantaneous.
+* It is irritating being forced to sit through adverts whilst waiting for nothing to happen.
+By that I mean nothing *logical* is happening.
+* The user is being lied to.
+All of these steps - loading, fetching, checking, etc - should be instanateous on the server.
+* It is making the internet a less wonderful place.

+## The Defense

 There is a case for showing loading screens in some situations.

-Particularly over a decade ago when internet speeds were much slower than they are now.
-The concept of pregressive loading is not new, and can give the *illusion* of speed.
+Over a decade ago internet speeds were much slower than they are now.
+Changing the perception of speed was sometimes used to make an *illusion* of things feeling faster.
 But I find it hard to believe that this is one of those cases.

 Based on the code snippet above though, this is nothing more than wasting your time.
 Once the poxy loading bar has finished you are redirected - as in a whole new page is loaded - where it only takes a split second to load your account, all the images, scripts and render the page.